EddieEldridge/clank/ReadMe.md

 * Get a random Lord of the Rings quote
 * Get a random historical event for the day
 * Get information about a specific Lord of the Rings character
+* Get information about a specific Yugioh card
 * Get the Word of the Day
 * Get definition of any word
 * Integrated dice roller